ashutoshmjain/gita/src/mathuraChap06.md

 # 6.0

 As the boat steadied, `Matsya` welcomed `Maharishi` with a big bouquet of roses.
 She had picked them up on the docks for a copper coin.
-She still had ninety-eight coppers in her tiny bag after spending "one" on the dinner last night, and she felt rich.
+She still had plenty left in her tiny bag after spending "one" on the dinner last night, and she felt rich.
 She had the bag carefully tied to her waist.
 Now and then, her left hand reached out to check the bag.
 Money is important and being rich is a habit - she thought!

 She had also thought of leaving the coins at home but decided to carry them on person.
 The door of her hut fell off in rains this season, and she never had enough to call on local carpenter.
 May be now she would get it done.
 Why people worked so hard for copper - she wondered!